Rockies vs. White Sox Player Props Betting Odds

-Player prop bet options for Ryan McMahon and others are listed when the Colorado Rockies host the Chicago White Sox at Coors Field on Friday at 8:40 PM ET.
+Ryan McMahon and Luis Robert are two of the top players with prop bets available when the Colorado Rockies and the Chicago White Sox square off at Coors Field on Saturday (beginning at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!